First Friday: Diving into Ocean Science

 Celebrate Citizen Science Month

 This event is a part of Citizen Science Month!
-Explore how everyday people like YOU can make a real impact in environmental conservation.
-Learn about simple ways to contribute to ocean health and more through citizen science projects that help track pollution, protect endangered species, and much more.
-Our partners at Drexel University will be here to talk about what citizen science projects they’re currently working on and how you can help!
+Explore how everyday people like YOU can participate in science.
+Our partners at Drexel University will be here to talk about what science projects they’re currently working on and how you can help!
+Discover the science taking place in the high-altitude ocean of the atmosphere to the ocean of the Antarctic, deep below the icy surface.

 About First Fridays